TheMaverickProgrammer/Swoosh/README.md

 When creating polished applications it should not be a concern to the user to handle the memory for a scene or video game level.
 These activities are just shells around the incoming or outgoing data in visual form; a container for the important stuff that shows up on the target device's screen.
-The biggest goal when designing this software was allowing user's to write complex transitions as simple as possible and have syntax to perform that action be human readble.
+The biggest goal when designing this software was allowing user's to write complex transitions as simple as possible and have the syntax to perform said action be human readable.

 # Syntax
 Swoosh addresses these issues by wrapping push and pop calls with templated types that expect either a class derived from `Activity` for screens or `Segue` for transition effects.